Vox (political party): Withdrawal from regional governments (2024–present)

-In response to the conservative People's Party's decision to grant asylum to a number of undocumented underage immigrants in their respective regions, Vox decided on 11 July 2024 to step out of the coalition governments it had formed in the regions of Aragón, Castile and León, Murcia, Extremadura and the Valencian Community, as well as withdrawing their external support to the regional governments of the Balearic Islands and Cantabria.
+In response to the conservative People's Party's decision to grant asylum to a number of undocumented underage immigrants in their respective regions, Vox decided on 11 July 2024 to step out of the coalition governments it had formed in the regions of Aragon, Castile and León, Murcia, Extremadura and the Valencian Community, as well as withdrawing their external support to the regional governments of the Balearic Islands and Cantabria.
 On 5 July 2024, the party joined the Patriots for Europe European party, abandoning Giorgia Meloni's ECR.
 With their new group, Vox held a rally of force on 8 February 2025, in Madrid, alongside Viktor Orbán and other right-wing leaders, vowing to reconquer Europe as a reference to Spain's own Reconquista against Islam.

+Vox's withdrawal from regional governments and opposition to the PP minority government's budget plans led to snap elections in Extremadura in December 2025 and Aragon in February 2026.
+Vox doubled its seats in both regions, leaving the PP reliant on its support to form a government.